 Business Results provide a results focus that encompasses the customer's evaluation of the company's products and services, the company's overall financial and market performance, and the results of all key processes and process improvement activities.
 Through this focus, the Criteria's dual purposes - superior value of offerings as viewed by customers and the marketplace, and superior company performance reflected in operational and financial indicators - are maintained.
 Category 7 thus provides "real-time" information (measures of progress) for evaluation and improvement of processes, products, and services, aligned with overall business strategy.
-Analysis and review of business results data and information are called for in Item 4.3.
-Item 7.5 (a new Item in 1997) provides an opportunity to summarize key performance results, not covered in Items 7.1-7.4, that contribute significantly to customer satisfaction, operational, and financial/marketplace performance.
+Analysis and review of business results data and information to determine overall company performance are called for in Item 4.3.